ISISComputingGroup/ibex_developers_manual/Nimrod-Jaws-Manager.md

 | 4 | 0.159 | -1.460 |
 | 5 | -0.303 | -0.801 |
 | 6 | -0.378 | -9.507 |

+The numbers above correspond to the jaws being centred around the beam in "real" coordinates as opposed to motor coordinates.